sameermahajan/ML-Audio-Models/README.md

 ## Current Project Status

 We came across speech commands model (tensor flow CNN).
-It has reasonable accuracy over 90% for numbers 1 through 40.
-The accuracy dropped further down to around 85% with 70 numbers and around 82% with 100 numbers.
+It has reasonable accuracy over 90% for numbers 1 through 100.

 To improve the accuracy further we tried to train hierarchical models.
 Thanks [Harshad Nanal](https://github.com/hniot) for the suggestion.
 One of the approaches was a 'tens' model and 'units' models (10 of them namely for 1-10, 11-20, ..., 91-100).
 Then run the inferencing through the tens model and qualified units model (only one so overall running through only two models).
 As the number of classes for each model are limited to 10, we might get better model wise and eventually overall accuracy.
 Another approach was to use vertical and horizontal models as: vertical:- label names: \['1-18' '19-28' '29-38'\]